 Private was a small, solid-propellant rocket developed for research purposes by the United States Army during World War II.
-The Private A was 2.4 meters long, 0.85 meter in diameter, and powered by an Aerojet solid-propellant sustainer engine, with liftoff thrust provided by four modified 11-centimeter barrage rockets attached by a steel casing.
+The Private A was 2.4 m long, 0.85 m in diameter, and powered by an Aerojet solid-propellant sustainer engine, with liftoff thrust provided by four modified 11-cm barrage rockets attached by a steel casing.
 It had four guiding fins at the rear and a tapered nose.
 The rocket was launched from a rectangular steel boom employing four guide rails.